Search and instantly download nationwide and state-specific Dental Providers for sales, marketing, and research—Free Monthly Updates!

 (1) A dental therapist who has completed additional training beyond basic dental therapy education and provides dental services in accordance with state advanced practice dental therapist laws or statutes.

-(2) A dental hygienist with a graduate degree in advanced dental therapy is prepared for independent and interdependent decision making and direct accountability for clinical judgment across the dental health care continuum.
+(2) A dental hygienist with a graduate degree in advanced dental therapy who is prepared for independent and interdependent decision-making and direct accountability for clinical judgment across the dental health care continuum.

 The individual has been authorized by the relevant state board or a tribal entity to provide services under the remote supervision of a dentist.